-They shall eat the flesh that night, roasted on the fire, with matzah and bitter herbs they shall eat it in haste It is the Lord's Passover!
-"For I will pass through the land of Egypt that night, and I will strike all the firstborn in the land of Egypt, both man and beast; and on all the gods of Egypt I will execute judgments: I am the LORD.
+Reader 1: They shall take some of the blood and put it on the two doorposts and the lintel of the houses Reader 2: They shall eat the flesh that night, roasted on the fire, with matzah and bitter herbs they shall eat it in haste It is the Lord's Passover!
+Reader 3: "For I will pass through the land of Egypt that night, and I will strike all the firstborn in the land of Egypt, both man and beast; and on all the gods of Exod.
+12:12-13 Egypt I will execute judgments: I am the LORD.
 The blood shall be a sign for you, on the houses where you are.
-And when I see the blood, I will pass over you, and no plague will befall you to destroy you" This day shall be for you a memorial day, and you shall keep it as a feast to the Lord; throughout your generations, as a statute forever.
-Seven days you shall out of the land of Egypt.
+And when I see the blood, I will pass over you, and no plague will befall you to destroy you" Reader 4: This day shall be for you a memorial day, and you shall keep it as a feast to the Lord; throughout your generations, as a statute forever.
+Seven days you shall act uplequenced bread (i.e., material) for on this year, day I brought your bests Exod.
+12:14-20 eat unleavened bread (i.e., matzah), for on this very day I brought your hosts out of the land of Egypt.
 In the first month, from the fourteenth day of the month at evening, you shall eat matzah until the twenty-first day of the month at evening.
 For seven days no leaven is to be found in your houses.
-At exactly midnight, on the 15 th of the month of Nisan, the Lord struck down all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the dungeon, and all the firstborn of the livestock.
+Reader 1: At exactly midnight, on the 15 th of the month of Nisan, the Lord struck down all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his Exod.
+12:29-20 throne to the firstborn of the captive who was in the dungeon, and all the firstborn of the livestock.
 And Pharaoh rose up in the night, he and all his servants and all the Egyptians.
 And there was a great cry in Egypt, for there was not a house where someone was not dead.
-For the hardness of Pharaoh's heart - Death of the firstborn!
+All Say: For the hardness of Pharaoh's heart - Death of the firstborn!
 [Spill a drop of wine for the terrible plague of death at this time.]
-Only those houses that were marked with the blood of the Passover lamb were spared from the plague of death. מפ God had warned Pharaoh from the very beginning about the danger he was facing: "Thus says the LORD, Israel is my firstborn son, and I say to you, 'Let my son go that he may serve me,' but if you refuse to let him go, behold, I will kill your firstborn son" (Exod.
+Reader 2: Only those houses that were marked with the blood of the מַכַּת בְּכוֹרוֹת Passover lamb were spared from the plague of death.
+Reader 3: God had warned Pharaoh from the very beginning about the danger he was facing: "Thus says the LORD, Israel is my firstborn son, and I say to you, 'Let my son go that he may serve me,' but if you refuse to let him go, behold, I will kill your firstborn son" (Exod.
 4:22-23).
-A great cry rose up from Egypt, since there was not a family among the Egyptians without one dead In this state of utter devastation, Pharaoh finally agreed to let the Israelites go free Early in following morning, on Nisan 15, the great Exodus began!
+Reader 4: A great cry rose up from Egypt, since there was not a family among the Egyptians without one dead In this state of utter devastation, Pharaoh finally agreed to let the Israelites go free Reader 1: Exod.
+12:31-37 Early in following morning, on Nisan 15, the great Exodus began!
 The Israelites left in such haste that their leavened bread didn't have time to rise (as a result, we eat matzah on Passover).
-Over 600,000 adult males, along with their wives and children, left Egypt along with a wealth of gold and silver that the Egyptians had given them. herbs they shall eat it in haste It is the Lord's Passover!
-"For I will pass through the land of Egypt that night, and I will strike all the firstborn in the land of Egypt, both man and beast; and on all the gods of Egypt I will execute judgments: I am the LORD.
-The blood shall be a sign for you, on the houses where you are.
-And when I see the blood, I will pass over you, and no plague will befall you to destroy you" This day shall be for you a memorial day, and you shall keep it as a feast to the Lord; throughout your generations, as a statute forever.
-Seven days you shall eat unleavened bread (i.e., matzah), for on this very day I brought your hosts out of the land of Egypt.
-In the first month, from the fourteenth day of the month at evening, you shall eat matzah until the twenty-first day of the month at evening.
-For seven days no leaven is to be found in your houses.
-At exactly midnight, on the 15th of the month of Nisan, the Lord struck down all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the dungeon, and all the firstborn of the layptians.
-And there was a great cry in Egypt, for there was not a house where someone was not dead.
-For the hardness of Pharaoh's heart - Death of the firstborn!
-[Spill a drop of wine for the terrible plague of death at this time.]
-Only those houses that were marked with the blood of the Passover lamb were spared from the plague of death.
-God had warned Pharaoh from the very beginning about the danger he was facing: "Thus says the LORD, Israel is my firstborn son, and I say to you, 'Let my son go that he may serve me,' but if you refuse to let him go, behold, I will kill your firstborn son" (Exod.
-4:22-23).
-A great cry rose up from Egypt, since there was not a family among the Egyptians without one dead In this state of utter devastation, Pharaoh finally agreed to let the Israelites go free Early in
+Over 600,000 adult males, along with their wives and children, left Egypt along with a wealth of gold and silver that the Egyptians had given them.